pixelgod0/coffeezhs/plugins/github/README.md

 ## Installation

 [Hub](https://github.com/github/hub) needs to be installed if you want to use it.
 On OS X with Homebrew, this can be done with `brew install hub`.
-The `hub` completion definition needs to be added to your `$FPATH` before initializing omz.
+The `hub` completion definition needs to be added to your `$FPATH` before initializing czsh.

 The [`github` Ruby gem](https://github.com/defunkt/github-gem) needs to be installed if you want to use it.